 In Chapter 7, we will analyze how the status of the Israeli judicial system in Israel is reflected in its interventions to protect private property.
 Two prominent activistic responsibilities held by the judiciary branch in a democratic country pertain to this field: the constitutional protection of private property and the protection of equitable rights/rights stemming from equity law.
 The Israeli Supreme Court is very creative in these fields and its activities as well as the criticism it has received as a result, reflects the status of the judiciary branch in Israel.

-A list of chapters with an estimation of the number of words in each chapter enclosed as appendix A to this letter.
+A list of chapters with an estimation of the number of words in each chapter enclosed as Appendix A to this letter.

-(c) Contribution to, and disparity from, related publications
+(c) Contribution to the field and disparity from related publications

 The proposed book is innovative both in terms of its central thesis as well as its research.
 The concept of reconstructing a country’s identity, in all its variety, based on the analysis of its land policy and law, is a new endeavor and, to the best of my knowledge, no study has used such a method.
 It is true that a significant amount of literature theoretically deals with the importance of private property, especially land, for people and society.
 There is also an extensive text-book literature, which analyzes property and land law in various countries around the world.
 But the present book aspires to take the next step and to show how a country’s identity can be illustrated based on an analysis of its land law and policy.